Nexis-Network/homepage/content/docs/connect/connect-securely.md

 </CodeBlock>

-Exzo Network supports the following `sslmode` settings, in order of least to most secure.
+Nexis Network supports the following `sslmode` settings, in order of least to most secure.

 | sslmode | Description |
 | --- | --- |